yunshin/DataGatheringApp/README.md

 ## How to use:

 1. Make a directory(folder) 'touch_data' under the path '*internal storage*/Android/data' in a smartphone.
 2. Download and install the attached 'Gathering_pattern_data.apk'.
-'Google Play Protect' might have to be disabled depending on smartphones.
+'Google Play Protect' might have to be disabled depending on the device.
 3. Open the app GatheringPatternData and click 'Gather Touch Data'.
 4. Draw a pattern.
 5. Data is sequentially saved under '*internal storage*/Android/data/touch_data' as csv format.